uhs-robert/uhs-robert/README.md

 ## Consulting Services
-The UpHill Solution to your uphill struggles.

-I offer tailored web development and automation services for clients who need fast, maintainable, and scalable solutions.
+At **UpHill Solutions**, we take the [Myth of Sisyphus](https://en.wikipedia.org/wiki/Sisyphus) _very seriously_.

+That feeling of endlessly rolling a boulder up a hill, only to watch it roll back down?
+We've all been there.
+It’s time to stop the madness.

+We specialize in freeing you from those repetitive, soul-crushing tasks.
+Our expertise in **web development** and **automation** delivers fast, scalable solutions that stay put.

-Feel free to contact us if you're launching a site, streamlining internal tools, integrating systems, or just need a free 30-min consult to see what we can do to help.
+Whether you need to build a new site, integrate systems, or could benefit from a free 30-minute consult to see how we can help, we're ready to put that boulder in a better place for good.

 - [Contact Us](https://uphillsolutions.tech/contact-us/)